-Totaling across all areas reveals total housing losses of at least \$33.9 billion.
-Accounting for 38% in additional costs associated with necessary resilience measures such as more stringent building codes, cost of compliance measures, elevations, or freeboard requirements increases the total estimate of damages to more than \$36.5 billion (Table 22).93 HUD has historically accepted 30% in additional costs to account for resilience measures.
-Due to the high number of informally built homes in Puerto Rico, it is estimated that the cost of resilience is higher than 30%.
-The HUD memo released on April 10, 2018, which outlines the methodology used to make a second allocation of \$18.4 billion for Puerto Rico, accounts for approximately \$8 billion (or 46% of the unmet needs allocation) dedicated solely to resilience.
+Totals across all areas reveal total housing losses of at least \$33.9 billion.
+Accounting for 38% in additional costs associated with necessary resilience measures such as more stringent building codes, cost of compliance measures, elevations, or freeboard requirements increases total damage estimates to over \$36.5 billion (Table 22).92 HUD has historically accepted 30% in additional costs to account for resilience measures.
+Due to the high number of informally built homes in Puerto Rico, the cost of resilience is estimated to be higher than 30%.
+The HUD memo released on April 10, 2018, outlines the methodology used to make a second allocation of \$18.4 billion for Puerto Rico, which accounts for approximately \$8 billion (or 46% of the unmet needs allocation) dedicated solely to resilience.
 To account for the estimated higher cost of resilience costs and 46% allocated for resilience in the HUD memo.
 HUD's serious unmet housing needs multipliers consider rebuilding structures to code.
-Thus, the full 38% resiliency cost is not applied to those estimates of damage associated with HUD supplied serious unmet needs multipliers for major-low to severely damaged structures.
-Rather, it is only applied to damage estimates originating in SBA and FEMA base datasets.
+Thus, the full 38% resiliency cost is not applied to those damage estimates associated with HUD supplied serious unmet needs multipliers for major-low to severely damaged structures.
+Rather, it is only applied to damage estimates from SBA and FEMA base datasets.